doefom/wp-eloquent/README.md

 (https://github.com/illuminate/database) known from the Laravel framework in a WordPress plugin.

 By installing this plugin you can start developing your own WordPress plugin with the use of Eloquent.
-Of course you don't have to use this Eloquent to build your queries but if you don't you're probably better off not using this plugin and just querying with plain SQL.
+Of course you don't have to use Eloquent to build your queries but if you don't you're probably better off not using this plugin and just querying with plain SQL.

 ### Setup